-If you know you want permanent coverage but are on the fence about the high cost of investing in whole life insurance, you may want to get quotes for a guaranteed universal policy.
-You can compare this to a quote for whole life insurance to determine the difference in cost.
-Then you should also evaluate the guaranteed returns of the whole life insurance policy against an estimate of your returns if you invested the difference in cost between the two policies.
+If you want permanent coverage but are on the fence about the high cost of whole life insurance, you may want to get quotes for a guaranteed universal policy.
+You can compare this to a quote for whole life insurance.
+You should also evaluate the guaranteed returns of the whole life insurance policy against an estimate of your returns if you invested the difference in cost between the two policies.
 Just make sure that you:

-- Compare the difference in price between a whole life insurance policy and guaranteed universal life insurance policy, not a term life insurance policy.
+- Compare prices between a whole life insurance policy and guaranteed universal life insurance policy, not a term life insurance policy.
 If you don’t need permanent life insurance, don’t buy it.
 If you do need permanent life insurance, it will cost more than term coverage and a guaranteed universal policy is the closest way to approximate your cost of coverage.

 - Use conservative estimates for your investment returns through a brokerage account.
-Some critics of whole life insurance make a comparison using 8% to 10% annual expected returns which are likely not realistic.
+Some critics of whole life insurance compare using 8% to 10% annual expected returns, which are not realistic.
 In addition, these returns are not guaranteed and you can lose the money you invest.
 Whole life insurance guaranteed returns are quite moderate, but they are guaranteed.

-- Take capital gains taxes into account.
-Investment gains in a brokerage account can be taxes at up to a 20% rate.
+- Consider capital gains taxes.
+Investment gains in a brokerage account can be taxed at up to 20%.

 If you think you’d do better financially to get permanent coverage and simply invest the difference in cost, then you should do so.
 But you need to actually do it.
 Many people purchase a less expensive term or guaranteed universal policy and simply spend the money they saved by not purchasing whole life insurance.

-On the other hand, if you decide it’s worth it to invest in whole life insurance, you should make sure to choose an insurer that has a high financial strength rating.
+On the other hand, if you decide to invest in whole life insurance, make sure to choose an insurer that has a high financial strength rating.
 You can lose your coverage and investment if your insurer becomes insolvent.
-In addition, you should check that the policy allows you to receive a portion of the death benefit early if you develop a severe illness.
-This option is called an accelerated death benefit and is a common feature for life insurance policies.
+In addition, check that the policy allows you to receive a portion of the death benefit early if you develop a severe illness.
+This common feature is called an accelerated death benefit.

 How Whole Life Insurance Works as an Investment

-When you pay whole life insurance premiums, a portion goes towards paying the cost of insurance, some is put towards sales and administrative fees, and the rest of the money goes towards the policy’s cash value.
-In the early years of coverage, fees and the cost of insurance use up the majority of your premium but, over time, an increasing amount is contributed towards the cash value.
+When you pay whole life insurance premiums, a portion goes towards the cost of insurance, some is put towards sales and administrative fees, and the rest goes towards the policy’s cash value.
+In the early years, fees and the cost of insurance use up the majority of your premium but, over time, an increasing amount is contributed towards the cash value.